10 Things to Do in Yosemite

 When snow melt from mountain peaks brings icy waters rushing downstream into Yosemite Valley, great waterfalls spring to life.
-During the peak seasonal flow, which usually happens in May, the thundering of waterfalls can be heard clear across the valley.
+During the peak seasonal flow, which usually happens in April through June, the thundering of waterfalls can be heard clear across the valley.
+See our waterfall photo gallery.

-Start by taking the whole family on a joyful nature walk through the Mariposa Grove of giant sequoias.
+Start by taking the whole family on a joyful nature walk through a grove of giant sequoias.
+While the Mariposa Grove is closed for renovations until the summer of 2017, visit the other two smaller groves.

 With more than 400 kinds of animals and multiple life zones for plant life, Yosemite is a top spot for wildlife watching.